isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 They must ensure that they meet the requirements of the type of flight that they are taking.

-#### (A) Designated Flights
+#### (A) Designated ATB Flights

-For those travelling from Hong Kong to Singapore on a flight designated by the Singapore Government and Hong Kong Government, they will be allowed to go about their activities upon entry into Singapore, without a need to serve a Stay-Home Notice (SHN).
+For those travelling from Hong Kong to Singapore on a flight designated by the Singapore Government and Hong Kong Government under the ATB, they will be allowed to go about their activities upon entry into Singapore, without a need to serve a Stay-Home Notice (SHN).

-In order to be eligible to take a designated flight, they are required to:
+To be eligible to take a designated ATB flight, they are required to:
 <ol style="font-size:18px; list-style-type:disc;">
   <li style="font-size:18px; list-style-type:disc;">remain in Hong Kong and/or Singapore in the last 14 consecutive days before departure from Hong Kong; and</li>
-   <li style="font-size:18px; list-style-type:disc;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated flight from Hong Kong to Singapore at one of the testing institutions recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
+   <li style="font-size:18px; list-style-type:disc;">undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of the designated ATB flight from Hong Kong to Singapore at one of the <a href="http://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf">testing institutions</a> recognised by the Hong Kong Government, and obtain a test result certificate in English stating the following:
      <ol style="font-size:18px; list-style-type:lower-roman;">
        <li style="font-size:18px; list-style-type:lower-roman;">Traveller’s name, date of birth, and passport number (as indicated in his/her passport);</li>
        <li style="font-size:18px; list-style-type:lower-roman;">A negative COVID-19 PCR test result;</li>